FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Culverts.rst

 Step 2: Format the data layers
 ______________________________

-1. Double click the Culvert Data layer
+1. Double click the Culvert Data layer.

 2. Change the symbology to Arrow.